This was the first week in Kindergarten so I wanted to drop in and welcome the new group.

 All the children had excellent beginning writing skills.
 I did notice that some of the children were writing in all capital letters – they will work on writing their name and other words with lower case letters throughout the school year.

-A child’s family is the most important thing in their life and making a family tree like this is a good way to bring what matters most to a young child into the classroom environment!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+A child’s family is the most important thing in their life and making a family tree like this is a good way to bring what matters most to a young child into the classroom environment!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!